-- implement risk management strategies to ensure children are always supervised when using any digital device - use of digital technologies is used to promote social interactions between children, peers and adults
+• implement risk management strategies to ensure children are always supervised when using any digital device

-- programs must be carefully selected and be suitable to the needs and developmental levels of each child using or watching various types of technology or media - programs and apps will be chosen to support and promote children's cognitive investment - all online devices have appropriate filtering and monitoring in place with safe settings activated - all devices are password protected with access for staff only - postural awareness will be promoted when using devices - technology is used to assist in expanding the content of the daily program and appropriate current affairs (e.g., the Olympic Games, environmental resources) - technology is predominantly used where play-based and 'hands-on' experiences cannot provide the same information (e.g., investigating planets or dinosaurs).
-It will not replace appropriate experiences nor professional pedagogy - programs are chosen that are engaging and age appropriate to children: Only 'G' rated television programs and movies will be viewed at the Service - the use of TV and watching DVD's will be kept to a minimum.
-When used: - programs depicting violence and/or inappropriate content (including graphic news reports) will not be shown - TV programs or videos will only be shown that have positive messages about relationships, family and life - information about programs to be viewed will be shared with families beforehand to ensure that they approve of the content.
-Information may include: - title - synopsis - rating - length of program - o all content will be socially and culturally considerate and appropriate - timeframes for 'screen time' according to Australia's Physical Activity and Sedentary Behaviour Guidelines are: - o children birth to one year should not spend any time in front of a screen - o children 2 to 5 years of age should be limited to less than one hour per day - children 5-12 years of age should limit screen time for entertainment to no more than 2 hours a day. - children will be taught responsible concepts of digital use and citizenship as children are 'growing up digital' - only quality developmentally appropriate interactive media will be used
+- ensure the use of digital technologies are used to promote social interactions between children, peers and adults - ensure programs carefully selected and are suitable to the needs and developmental levels of each child using or watching various types of technology or media - ensure programs and apps chosen to support and promote children's cognitive investment - ensure all online devices have appropriate filtering and monitoring in place with safe settings activated - ensure all devices are password protected with access for staff only - promote postural awareness when using devices - utilise technology -to assist in expanding the content of the daily program and appropriate current affairs (e.g., the Olympic Games, environmental resources) - ensure technology is predominantly used where play-based and 'hands-on' experiences cannot provide the same information (e.g., investigating planets or dinosaurs).
+It will not replace appropriate experiences nor professional pedagogy - ensure programs are chosen that are engaging and age appropriate to children: Only 'G' rated television programs and movies will be viewed at the Service - ensure the use of TV and watching DVD's kept to a minimum.
+When used: - o programs depicting violence and/or inappropriate content (including graphic news reports) will not be shown - TV programs or videos will only be shown that have positive messages about relationships, family and life - o information about programs to be viewed will be shared with families beforehand to ensure that they approve of the content.
+Information may include: - title - synopsis - rating - length of program - o all content will be socially and culturally considerate and appropriate - adhere to recommended timeframes for 'screen time' according to Australia's Physical Activity and Sedentary Behaviour Guidelines are: - o children birth to one year should not spend any time in front of a screen - o children 2 to 5 years of age should be limited to less than one hour per day - o children 5-12 years of age should limit screen time for entertainment to no more than 2 hours a day.

+• ensure children are taught responsible concepts of digital use and citizenship ensure only quality developmentally appropriate interactive media used